Disease Guide ·Allergies ·2026

 Allergies in Dogs - symptoms, vet costs & insurance

-Dog allergy treatment costs $500-$3,000+ per year — and it's a lifelong commitment.
-Allergies are one of the most common reasons dogs visit the vet.
-Environmental allergens, food sensitivities, and contact irritants can all trigger itching, skin infections, and ear problems.
-Monthly medications like Apoquel or Cytopoint injections manage symptoms but never cure the underlying condition.
+Dog allergy treatment costs $500-$3,000+ per year - lifelong commitment.
+Allergies are among the most common reasons for vet visits.
+Environmental allergens, food sensitivities, and contact irritants trigger itching, skin infections, and ear problems.
+Monthly medications like Apoquel or Cytopoint manage symptoms but never cure the underlying condition.

 Allergies - vet costs and insurance